valtech-sd/bus-in-box-starter/embedded/circuitPlayground/README.md

 Sequences are named in the `Command` enum:
 * Pulse: `pulse` => Slowly fading Neopixel
+* Hold: `hold` => Steady color
 * None: `0` => turn off any existing commands for the given position

+Depending on new sequence names, you may need to increase the size of the incoming JSON Document in memory: `StaticJsonDocument<128> incomingDoc`.

 ## Configuring Effect Slots